-Whatever the risks, however, there are a few simple steps you can take to enhance your practice's level of risk management.
+Fortunately, there are a few simple steps you can take to be more successful in managing risk in your client relationships:

 - Choose with whom you do business.